pquiring/llrp/readme.txt

     cd llrp
     ant

+Major changes:
+ -0.1 : upgraded to mina 2.x

 Notes:
-  - JavaForce build scripts are only used to download dependancies
+  - JavaForce is only used for build scripts to download dependancies and build deployment artifacts